galaxy227/Parallelism/README.md

 - What are the results?

 Most benchmarks measured between four to six seconds for both methods of parallelism regardless of which implementation was used.
 After running the program hundreds of times, we observed C++'s Threads to be roughly 10% faster than OpenMP.
-Unfortunately,

 - What could we do better?